-Sexual masochism refers to engaging in or frequently fantasizing about being beaten, bound, humiliated, or otherwise made to suffer, resulting in sexual satisfaction.
-If people with this sexual preference also report psychological or social problems as a result, they may be diagnosed with sexual masochism disorder.
+Sexual masochism refers to engaging in, or frequently fantasizing about, being beaten, bound, humiliated, or otherwise made to suffer, resulting in sexual satisfaction.
+If people with this sexual preference report psychological or social problems as a result, they may be diagnosed with sexual masochism disorder.
 The types of distress that people with this disorder may experience include severe anxiety, guilt, shame, and obsessive thoughts about engaging in sexual masochism.

 One specific type of sexual masochism is called asphyxiophilia, in which a person receives sexual satisfaction by having their breathing restricted.
 While some people engage in this practice with partners, others prefer to restrict their breathing while they are alone, and accidental death may happen as a result.

 Sexually masochistic behavior is usually evident by early adulthood, and sometimes begins with masochistic or sadistic play during childhood

 According to the DSM-5, to be diagnosed with sexual masochism disorder a person must experience recurrent and intense sexual arousal from being beaten, humiliated, bound, or aroused from some other form of suffering.
 These types of urges, fantasies, or behaviors must be present for at least six months and cause clinically significant troubles or difficulty in social, occupational, or other important areas in life.